Marcinzale/API-pogodowe/README.md

 w mieście podanym przez użytkownika, w Polsce.
 Dane pobierane są z API wystawionego przez IMGW.

-Console application in Python that shows the weather (time of measurement, temperature, atmospheric pressure) in a city selectet by user in Poland.
+Console application in Python that shows the weather (time of measurement, temperature, atmospheric pressure) in a city selectet by the user in Poland.
 The data is downloaded from the API issued by IMGW.